mesosphere/dcos-docs-site/pages/1.13/security/ent/tls-ssl/exhibitor/index.md

 ### Generating the artifacts
-To generate the TLS artifacts, run the tool with the master node ip addresses as positional arguments.
+To generate the TLS artifacts, run the tool with the master node IP addresses as positional arguments.
 Use the IP addresses found in the `master_list` field of the DC/OS configuration file, config.yml.
 If this file is not available, running `/opt/mesosphere/bin/detect_ip` on each master node will produce the correct address.

 As an example, if your master nodes are `10.192.0.2, 10.192.0.3, 10.192.0.4`, invoke the script using: